Commercial Outdoor Light Fixtures

 - It’s possible to retrofit HPS lamps into Mercury Vapor fixtures.

-- The color rendering is considered inferior to metal halide (below) and halogen lamps.
+- The color rendering is inferior to metal halide (below) and halogen lamps.